DC Universe (franchise): Clayface (2026)

+Man of Tomorrow (2027)

+Man of Tomorrow follows Superman and Lex Luthor "having to work together to a certain degree against a much, much bigger threat" in Brainiac, but Gunn said it would be more complicated than that.

+In June 2025, Gunn said he had begun writing a follow-up to Superman that would not be a direct sequel, but would feature Superman in a major role.
+Corenswet and Brosnahan had options for a potential sequel, but following Superman's release in July, a direct sequel was not expected to be imminently announced.
+In August, Zaslav confirmed that Gunn was writing and directing the next film in the "Super-Family", which Gunn described as the next story in the "Superman Saga" and said he hoped to begin production soon.
+In September, Gunn announced that the film was titled Man of Tomorrow and it was given a release date of July 9, 2027, with Corenswet expected to return alongside Nicholas Hoult as Luthor.
+Gunn said he had finished writing the script at that time.
+Filming is scheduled to begin in April 2026, in Atlanta, as well as in the United Kingdom.

+Man of Tomorrow is directly set up by the events of Peacemaker season 2 (2025).

 The Authority

-Gunn described the Authority as a team who thinks "the world is completely broken.
+Gunn described the Authority as a team that thinks "the world is completely broken.
 And the only way to fix it is to take things into their own hands, whether that means killing people, destroying heads of state, changing governments, you know, whatever they want to do to make the world better".
-Safran compared the morally complex team to Jack Nicholson's character in A Few Good Men (1992).
+Safran compared the morally complex team to Jack Nicholson's character Nathan R. Jessep in the film A Few Good Men (1992).

-When Gunn and Safran unveiled the first projects from their DCU slate in January 2023 they included a film based on the superhero team the Authority which was created by Warren Ellis and Bryan Hitch for the independent comic book publisher WildStorm.
-WildStorm was acquired by DC Comics and its characters, including the Authority, were introduced to the DC comics continuity in 2011.
+When Gunn and Safran unveiled their initial DCU slate in January 2023, they included a film based on the superhero team the Authority, which was created in 1999 by Warren Ellis and Bryan Hitch for the independent comic book publisher WildStorm.
+WildStorm was acquired by DC Comics and its characters, including the Authority, were introduced to the DC Comics continuity in 2011.
 Similarly, Gunn and Safran intended to include WildStorm's characters in their own DC Universe continuity, starting with the Authority.
-Gunn said the film was a passion project of his and he had been working on an outline for it with the other DC Studios writers.
+Gunn described the film as a passion project for which he had been working on an outline with the other DC Studios writers.
+Gunn was originally set to direct The Authority, but other projects had taken priority over it by February 2025, when Gunn said the film was very big and that the script had struggled coming together.
+Gunn said in July that the film's unannounced writer had moved on to a different DCU film, and he had met with a television creator about the Authority by that September, but was unsure if the film would be redeveloped as a series.

-Gunn said the film would have connections to Superman.
+In January 2023, Gunn said the film would have connections to Superman.